Social Sciences Summer Studentship

 The value of the SCN Social Sciences Summer Studentship is $5,000 paid out to the Supervisor’s institution in one installment at the beginning of the work term.

-At the conclusion of the placement, the student will be expected to submit a short description of the experience and its impact on his/her career choice by completing the End of Award Form.
-In the event that the award has to be terminated in advance of the award end date, the student will be expected to complete the Termination of Award Form and any remaining SCN funds will have to be returned.
+At the conclusion of the placement, the student will be expected to submit a short description of the experience and its impact on his/her career choice by completing the End of Award Form (sent to the trainee towards the end of his/her final work term).
+In the event that the award has to be terminated in advance of the award end date (e.g.; student left the undergraduate program), the student will be expected to complete the Terminating Award Form (sent to trainee on request by the SCN PI) and any remaining SCN funds will have to be returned.
 Supervisors will be eligible for future awards only after the Network has approved the trainee’s final report.

 - Complete the Application Form.